Fulminating gold

 Fulminating gold is a light- and shock-sensitive yellow to yellow-orange amorphous heterogeneous mixture of different polymeric compounds of predominantly gold(III), ammonia, and chlorine that cannot be described by a chemical formula.
 Here, "fulminating" has its oldest meaning, "explosive" (from Latin fulmen, lightning, from verb fulgeo, 'I shine'); the material contains no fulminate ions.
 The best approximate description is that it is the product of partial hydrolysis of a three-dimensional coordination polymer [Au2(\m{2}NH2)(\m{3}NH)2]Cl.
-Upon combustion, it produces a purple vapor.
+Upon detonation, it produces a purple smoke.
 The complex has a square planar molecular geometry with a low spin state.

 Generally, it is best to avoid accidentally creating this substance by mixing gold(III) chloride or hydroxide salts with ammonia gas or ammonium salts, as it is prone to explosion with even the slightest touch.

 History

 Fulminating gold was the first high explosive known, and was noted in western alchemy as early as 1585.
 Sebald Schwaerzer was the first to isolate this compound and comment on its characteristics in his book Chrysopoeia Schwaertzeriana.
 Schwaerzer's production required dissolving a sample of gold in aqua regia, adding ammonium chloride to the saturated solution, and precipitating the solution through lead spheres and drying over oil of tartar.
 Chemists of the 16th and 17th centuries were very interested in the novelty of an explosive gold compound, and many chemists of the era were injured upon its detonation.
 Jöns Jacob Berzelius, a leading chemist of the early 19th century was one such person.
 He had a beaker explode in his hand, damaging it and his eyes for several years.
 It wasn't until Johann Rudolf Glauber in the 17th century that fulminating gold started to have uses.
 He used the purple fumes after detonation to plate objects in gold.
 Later on, it was used in photography because of its light-sensitive nature.

 In the 18th and 19th centuries, work continued on finding the chemical formula for fulminating gold.
 Carl Wilhelm Scheele found and proved that ammonia was what drove the formation of the complex and that upon detonation the gas formed was primarily nitrogen gas.
 Jean Baptiste Dumas went further and found that in addition to gold and nitrogen, fulminating gold also had hydrogen and chlorine in it.
 He then decomposed a ground sample with copper(II) oxide to find that it was a salt with an ammonium cation and a gold nitrogen complex as the anion.
 Ernst Weitz continued studying the compound with state of the art techniques and concluded that fulminating gold was a mixture of "diamido-imido-aurichloride" and 2Au(OH)3*3NH3.
 He managed to ignore the poor solubility of the complex in most solvents, but noted that it did dissolve readily in aqueous gold(III), ammonia, and chloride systems.
 His conclusion on the formula proved to be incorrect but offered a fair estimate for later scientists to jump from.